 Informal FallacyTaxonomy: Logical Fallacy > Informal Fallacy

 S. Morris Engel, With Good Reason: An Introduction to Informal Fallacies (Fifth Edition) (St. Martin's, 1994).
+A textbook.

 - T. Edward Damer, Attacking Faulty Reasoning: A Practical Guide to Fallacy-Free Arguments (Third Edition) (1995).
 Another introductory textbook on informal fallacies, but more advanced than Engel.
 Covers more fallacies than Engel in a drier style.

 - S. Morris Engel, Fallacies and Pitfalls of Language: The Language Trap (1994).
 Covers the same ground as Engel's textbook, above, but in a popular, non-textbook style.

 - Douglas N. Walton, Informal Fallacies (1987).
 Not a textbook, but a monograph by one of the most prominent scholars of informal fallacies.